Importance and Mission

 Anti-Corruption Measures

-PTTEP's anti-corruption policy is part of PTTEP's Corporate Governance and Business Ethics, highlighting the Company's zero tolerance to all forms of corruption and without exception and full compliance to the anti-corruption laws in the countries of operations.
-Details of corruption prevention measures appear in the annual report's Corporate Governance Section and the Company's website, Good Corporate Governance and Business Ethics .
+PTTEP’s anti-fraud and anti-corruption policy* is part of PTTEP’s Corporate Governance and Business Ethics, highlighting the Company’s zero tolerance to all forms of corruption and without exception and full compliance to the anti-corruption laws in the countries of operations.
+Details of corruption prevention measures appear in the annual report’s Corporate Governance Section and the Company’s website, Good Corporate Governance and Business Ethics .
 (Section 3 : CG and Business Ethics, 7.
 Anti-Fraud and Corruption).

 Complaint Handling